woodcock3/citychurch/README.md

 Deployment
 ==========
-I'm currently using [DeployHQ](https://www.deployhq.com) to build and deploy the site our our serve.
+I'm currently using [DeployHQ](https://www.deployhq.com) to build and deploy the site our our server.
 They offer a generous free plan for open source projects.
 Check there FAQ because is not in the price page.

 Video and mp3
 =============